Darkness4/input_tensor_fi/docs/METHOD.md

 class FiLayer(tf.keras.layers.Layer, metaclass=ABCMeta):
     """A Keras layer marked with fault injection.

-    This is an abstrac class.
+    This is an abstract class.
 Implementations are stored along this class.
     """

+    perturb_image: Callable

     def __init__(
         self,